 2018 Boys Provincial Championships are rated at 0.183 as compared to the National Championships.
 2018 Girls Provincial Championships are rated at 0.148.

 Selection Series (★★★★)

 These series of events are for players on the road to competing in the provincial and national championships.
-There are 3 indoor and 3 outdoor selection events offered each season per age category.
+There are three indoor and three outdoor-selection events offered each season per age category.
 Each player can accumulate Points Race points through these events.

 - Basing on Rogers National Ranking System

 - Main Draw – limited to 32 boys and 24 girls (16 players in Indoor season)

 - Qualifying draw may be offered where court time is available.